 What does it mean to dwell in Christ?
 As persons of faith, it means we do not try and do something in our own strength.
 It also means we have faith that if God has called us to a task, He has anointed us for it, which means He has given us the ability to do it.
 The Lord will never ask us to step out in faith to do something, and then not help us accomplish that task.

 “Believing God” is the title of this book.
 Hebrews 11:6 says, “without faith it is impossible to please God.”
 As I have said before in this book review, believing God is a deliberate choice.
 And so is not believing Him.
 Believe Jesus.
 Each child of the Kingdom is loved beyond measure by Christ.
 The Cross proves that.
 Believe those five declarations of faith I quoted earlier in this book review from Beth Moore’s book.
 Believe.
 Simply believe.
 I promise anyone reading this, if you do your life will never be the same.
 This book is worth the read.

 Click here to purchase this book

-Nila K. Bartley lives in Ohio and is married to her forever love, Jason.
-She volunteers at her church and taught the Ladies’ Sunday School Class there for three years.
-Nila writes short stories and poems.
-The joy she derives from doing these things gives her life meaning and purpose.
-It is her expressed wish that people are blessed by her short stories and poems.
+Nila K. Bartley is in her late fifties and lives in Ohio, U.S. She is married to her forever love, Jason.
+Nila volunteers at her church and was the teacher of the Ladies’ Sunday School Class there for three years.
+She considers her writing ability to be a talent from the Lord and serves Him with her writing.
+Nila derives joy from this and hopes people are blessed by her short stories and poems.